EDUCBA Logo

 Examples of MySQL NOT IN

-Below is query for create statement:
+Below is a query for creating a statement:

 Code: